nus-cs2103-AY2425S1/ip/docs/README.md

 Create a todo task in the following format: `todo TASK_NAME DESCRIPTION`

-Create a deadline task in the following format: `deadline TASK_NAME /by TASK_NAME DATE`
+Create a deadline task in the following format: `deadline TASK_NAME /by DATE`

 > The `DATE` has to be in `YYYY-MM-DD` format